Greening Greater Bendigo

 Greening Greater Bendigo incorporates a 10-year action plan which outlines the City’s most immediate priorities and commitments to increase tree cover and protect the trees and green spaces the community value.
 It aims to reverse the trend of tree loss from urban areas so that the multiple benefits trees provide can be enjoyed by current and future generations.

-Both the strategy and action plan have been shaped by input from the Greater Bendigo community during the first round of community engagement in late 2018.
-Submissions to the the draft strategy and action plan have now closed following a period of public display earlier in 2020.
+Both the strategy and action plan were shaped by input from the Greater Bendigo community during two rounds of community engagement in late 2018 and early 2020.

-A final strategy and action plan has been prepared for endorsement at the June 17, 2020 Council meeting.
+The final strategy and action plan was endorsement at the June 17, 2020 Council meeting.

 What do we want to achieve?